Liglig: Battle of the LigLig Fort

-Liglig’s Amppipal Hospital
+Liglig's Amppipal Hospital

-It was a half century ago when the residents of Liglig and surrounding villages and hamlets were first introduced to modern agriculture, education and health development.
+A half century ago, the residents of Liglig and surrounding villages and hamlets were first introduced to modern agriculture, education and health development.
 In the late 1950s, several Western missionaries showed on the eastern flanks of Liglig mountain at a tiny ridge-top village called Amppipal (named for two trees: "Amp" or mango and "pipal", a type of fig).
 They came to see what they could do to help the locals improve their lives.
 In one of his books, Dr Thomas Hale describes how the first missionaries asked the people of Amppipal what they needed.
 They said “health, education and better agriculture”.
 So the missionaries started a community development project to help meet those felt needs.

 First, a demonstration farm was established to introduce the locals to new crops and farming methods, and improved and more productive breeds of livestock.
 Over time, village water systems were upgraded, reforestation projects were begun and agricultural extension works were taken up in the villages.
 Two schools were opened, one on the ridge at Amppipal and another nearby at Luitel on the south slopes of Liglig mountain.
 And a small health dispensary was set up near the mission farm.
 Soon, however, the demand for health services had so outgrown the tiny health post that the missionaries began building a real hospital about 15 minutes’ walk down the north side of Liglig mountain.
 It opened in late 1969 AD and ran for many years under the leadership of Dr Helen Huston, a dedicated and greatly admired Canadian medical missionary.